-5 The meshing of elements is to be in accordance with the following (1) and (2):

-- (1) The meshing of elements is to be performed so as to reproduce the structural responses of the whole ship accurately.
-In principle, the meshing of elements is to be in accordance with the following (a) to (c): - (a) The size of mesh is not to be greater than floor space in general. - (b) The aspect ratio of shell elements is to be kept as close to 1 as possible. - (c) Variation of the mesh size and the use of triangular elements are to be kept to a minimum. - (2) Separate finite element model that uses a finer mesh than usual may be used by applying the boundary conditions obtained from the structural model.
+- 5 The meshing of elements is to be in accordance with the following (1) and (2) (See Fig. 5.5.2-2): - (1) Be performed so as to reproduce the structural responses of the whole ship accurately.
+In principle, meshing is to be in accordance with the following (a) to (c): - (a) The size of mesh is not to be greater than floor space in general. - (b) The aspect ratio of shell elements is to be kept as close to 1 as possible. - (c) Variation of the mesh size and the use of triangular elements are to be kept to a minimum. - (2) Separate finite element model that uses a finer mesh than usual may be used by applying the boundary conditions obtained from the structural model.